Latest

 This is not a guardrail problem.
 It is a governance problem.
 The question is not whether the model can identify dangerous queries — it clearly can, because the internal flag was raised.
 The question is what happens after identification.
 Who reviews the flag?
 Who has the authority to act?
 What is the escalation protocol?
 What are the accountability structures?

 If Anthropic's stand against the Pentagon represents the best of AI ethics in 2026, the ChatGPT cases represent the worst.
-Not because OpenAI is evil, but because the institutional structures for acting on safety signals are inadequate to the scale of deployment.
+The failure is structural, not moral.
+OpenAI's institutional architecture for acting on safety signals is inadequate to the scale at which the system has been deployed.

 What Safety Actually Requires